 Apple implemented screensavers recorded with high-quality equipment to show off 4K HDR content when idle.
 These are called Aerial Screensavers and can be set to automatically download new screensavers as they are made available.

-Apple does not change much about its TV platform very often.
-Updates often include a new range of screensavers and a slight UI alteration to match changes made in iOS.
+Apple doesn't often change much about its TV platform.
+Typical updates include a new range of screensavers and a slight UI alteration to match changes made in iOS.

 tvOS 14 updates included: